St. Peter's Episcopal Church

 In the decades following the war, Lafayette County experienced a slow but steady recovery.
 Economic activities like agriculture and timber became important for the county's residents.
 The establishment of the University of Mississippi in 1848 also brought growth and cultural enrichment to the area.
 Today, Lafayette County continues to thrive as a vibrant community with a rich historical legacy, offering a blend of Southern charm, academic pursuits, and natural beauty.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Lafayette County, Mississippi.
+This timeline provides a concise overview of the key events in the history of Lafayette County, Mississippi.

 • 1832 - Lafayette County established as one of the original counties of the Mississippi Territory.